 “The last sale” won the Harrow Times Poetry Writing Competition in December 2020.

 “To Poetry” won the Harrow Times Poetry Writing Competition in May 2021.

 Melville studied playwriting at The City Literature Institute, Drury Lane, London and also at The Tricycle Theatre, Kilburn.

-He is currently President of Harrow Writers Circle and lives in Hatch End, North West London and is a member of Uxbridge Library’s “Curtain’s Up” Play Reading Group.
+He was President of Harrow Writers Circle until 2018 and lives in Hatch End, North West London and is a member of Uxbridge Library’s “Curtain’s Up” Play Reading Group.